GuMiner/DPC-experiments/Readme.md

 This application was inspired by the [The Great Cross Architecture Challenge](https://www.codeproject.com/Competitions/1098/The-Great-Cross-Architecture-Challenge).

 ## Results
+For more information on these results and what they mean, see https://devmesh.intel.com/projects/fan-efficiency-particle-simulation
 ### Fan 1
 ```
 Average exit position: (5.11432, 4.95538, 4.86139), with 2571 particles in 3000 steps.